XDwan/HORSCAN/README.md

 In brief:

-- At the **micro level**, it runs an affine-gap alignment on the monomer label sequences (similar to a standard Needleman–Wunsch + Gotoh model).
+- At the **monomer level** (micro), it runs an affine-gap alignment on the monomer label sequence (similar to a standard Needleman–Wunsch + Gotoh model).
-- At the **macro level**, it allows "HOR-jumps" that align or skip entire HOR blocks as single units, rather than breaking them into many tiny gaps.
+- At the **HOR level** (macro), it allows "HOR-jumps" that align or skip entire HOR blocks as single units, rather than breaking them into many tiny gaps.
 - The final output includes both monomer-wise alignment (`*.alignment.tsv`) and HOR-level events (`*.hor.tsv`) that summarize expansions, contractions and matches of HOR units.